What is OneDrive Incremental Sync?

 1. Download and install the CBackup desktop application, create a free CBackup account and log in.

-2. Switch to the "My Storage" tab in the left sidebar, click the "Add Cloud" button in the right window, select OneDrive and click "Add", then follow the step-by-step instructions to grant CBackup access to OneDrive.
+2. Switch to the "My Storage" tab in the left sidebar, select OneDrive and click "Authorize Now", then follow the step-by-step instructions to grant CBackup access to OneDrive.

 3. After adding multiple OneDrive clouds, you can see all your OneDrive accounts.
-Click on the blue "+" button next to My Storage and click on the "New combined cloud" option in the drop-down menu.
+Click on the "+ Add Combined Cloud" option.

 4. Tick all the OneDrive accounts that need to be merged, then click "Next" and follow the prompts to complete the operation of the combined cloud.